weaviate/weaviate-io/developers/weaviate/client-libraries/python.md

 resource_owner_config = weaviate.AuthClientPassword(
   username = "user",
   password = "pass",
-  scope = "scope1 scope2" # optional, depends on the configuration of your identity provider )
+  scope = "offline_access" # optional, depends on the configuration of your identity provider (not required with WCS) )

 # Initiate the client with the auth config